The Look

 I hope there aren’t ten takes of “Until It’s Time For You To Go” on here.
 Otherwise, it might be time for me to go!

 Yay, “Polk Salad Annie” is next.
-Hopefully it’ll have some bass.
-The live discs I’ve played so far (Discs 1 & 4) have had a disappointing mix on this song, which features Jerry Scheff on bass guitar.
-Elvis doesn’t sound great here, I unfortunately have to say.
+Elvis doesn’t seem right here, I unfortunately have to say.
 I guess something happened between the excellent mock session on the 30th and the lackluster rehearsal so far on the 31st.

 Well, I guess the rehearsal version doesn’t have the Scheff solo like the live versions do.
 I have played it back a couple of times, but I keep getting distracted in the middle of it by how Elvis sounds.
 So, it is actually possible I missed it.
 I don’t have the heart to play it again.